tpa93/Finance_CS50pset9/README.md

 The implementation of the features mentioned above were up to the participant.
 Feel free to explore my implementation.
 I#m open for any feedback.

-Following packages needed to run locally with "flask run" CS50 flask flask-session
+Following packages are needed to run locally with "flask run" CS50 flask flask-session